vivienld-templates/ts-cli-app/README.md

-# Typescript package template
+# CLI App Template

-This is a template for a typescript package project.
+This is a template for a typescript CLI app.